MichaelYock/Dishthatup-antigrav/src/recipes/2025-11-25-banana-bread.md

   - Add flour and cinnamon, mixing just until incorporated.
 Do not overmix.
   - Fold in chopped walnuts if using.
   - Pour batter into prepared loaf pan.
   - Bake for 60-65 minutes, or until a toothpick inserted into the center comes out clean.
   - Cool in pan for 10 minutes, then turn out onto a wire rack to cool completely.
 cooking_time: 1 hour 15 minutes
 servings: 10
+permalink: /recipes/{{ title | slugify }}/index.html
 ---